Jorenar/blog/2023-02-26-gotophobia-harmful.md

 Almost anybody who says anything positive about `goto` refers to this paper.
 And rightfully so!
 To this day it's one of most comprehensive resources on the topic (it's a go to resource about `goto`).
-Perhaps some examples are quite dated, some concerns less crucial today than back in the days, but nevertheless it's an excellent read.
+Perhaps some examples are quite dated, some concerns less crucial today than back in the day, but nevertheless it's an excellent read.

 > One thing we haven't spelled out clearly, however, is what makes some